JessMakes/Healthcare-No-Show-Project/README.md

 2.No-Show by Age Band
 SELECT
   CASE
-    WHEN Age BETWEEN 0 AND 17 THEN 'Under 18'
+    WHEN Age BETWEEN 0 AND 18 THEN 'Under 18'
-    WHEN Age BETWEEN 18 AND 40 THEN '18-40'
+    WHEN Age BETWEEN 19 AND 30 THEN '19-30'
+    WHEN AGE BETWEEN 31 AND 45 THEN''31-45
-    WHEN Age BETWEEN 41 AND 65 THEN '41-65'
+    WHEN Age BETWEEN 46 AND 60 THEN '46-60'
-    ELSE '66+'
+    ELSE '61+'
   END AS Age_Band,
   COUNT(*) AS total_appointments,
   SUM(CASE WHEN Showed_up = 'FALSE' THEN 1 ELSE 0 END) AS no_shows
-FROM noshow_raw
+FROM noshow_cleaned
 GROUP BY Age_Band
 ORDER BY no_shows DESC;